Backbase/backbase.github.io/content/posts/unpublished/building-reliable-and-scalable-applications-a-guide-to-12-factor-apps-with-java-and-spring-boot/post.md

     }
 }
 ```
+Automating build, release, and run processes is essential for efficiency.
 GitHub Actions provides an excellent platform for CI/CD.
 Below is an example workflow for building and deploying a Spring Boot application:

 ```yaml
 name: CI/CD